-Presented in Table 1 is the level of institutional politics among public elementary school teachers, based on the mean scores and standard deviations.
+Table 1 presents the level of institutional politics among public elementary school teachers, based on the mean scores and standard deviations.
 The domain power and authority structures received the highest mean of 4.70, categorized as very high, closely followed by decision-making processes with a mean of 4.68.
 Resource allocation recorded a mean of 4.50, while teacher-administrator relationships obtained a mean of 4.55, both categorized as very high.
 The overall mean of 4.61 is described as very high, indicating that teachers consistently perceive a strong presence of institutional politics across all measured domains.
 The overall standard deviation of 0.45 suggests relatively consistent responses, with most perceptions clustered closely around the mean.

 This finding implies that public elementary school teachers are highly aware of and actively engaged in various dimensions of institutional politics that influence their professional practice.
 The high rating for power and authority structures reflects teachers’ recognition of their important roles in shaping classroom environments and school policies.
 Similarly, the strong scores in decision-making processes demonstrate teachers’ involvement in critical decisions affecting instruction and student outcomes.
 The very high means for resource allocation and teacher-administrator relationships highlight teachers’ appreciation for equitable resource distribution and collaborative working dynamics with school leaders.
 Collectively, these domains create a framework that supports teacher empowerment, professional growth, and ultimately, improved student learning experiences.